2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     sbatch scripts/anvi-profile.sh

+We then merged the profile databased for each metagenome into a single database:

+    anvi-merge databases/A*/PROFILE.db -o databases/Prochlorococcus-merged -c databases/Prochlorococcus-CONTIGS.db

 # Contribution Statement ALG

 ALG generated the anvi’o contigs database and assigned functions to genes using HMMer and the NCBI COGs database, recruited metagenome reads to contigs, and profiled read recruitment to generate a merged profile database and anvi’o collection.
 ALG computed and visualized the Prochlorococcus pangenome.